Esterellite: Uses

 Esterellite deposits were clearly visible along the coast between Boulouris and Agay and were easily accessible by sea.
 The Romans appreciated the solidity of esterellite.
 It was mainly used locally as building material due to the lack of limestone in the region, notably in the amphitheater of Fréjus and the aqueduct from Mons to Fréjus and as riprap in the antique port of Fréjus.
 It was also used in the form of cobblestones or gravel, as it was resistant to the hooped wheels of the chariots of the time and exported throughout France and Europe to build roads.
 The Romans also used it to decorate monuments in the south of France (Orange and Arles).

 Later, this porphyry was in demand in Rome as an exotic import since the early 3rd century A.D. under the Severan dynasty, mainly for use in columns.
 The Roman quarries of Boulouris exported stones also known as Porfido bigio, Granito a morviglione or Porfido bigio di Sibilio.
 Charles Texier found three quarries in the Petits Caous sector, many traces of which were still preserved in 1849, before modern quarrying began in 1864.

 The Baths of Caracalla in Rome and the Bath of the Six Columns in Ostia are known to have used it.
-In the Saint Peter's Basilica, the altar of the chapel of Pope St Gregory the Great is flanked by two remarkably large columns of esterellite coming form Boulouris quarries as well as the altar of Clementine chapel.
+In the Saint Peter's Basilica, the altar of the chapel of Pope St Gregory the Great is flanked by two remarkably large columns of esterellite coming from Boulouris quarries as well as the altar of Clementine chapel.
 A column of esterellite is also visible in the octagonal courtyard in the Vatican museums.

 In the centuries that followed, it was used sparingly for decorative purposes in its production area of Fréjus, Vénasque, Cannes and Antibes, where it can be found in the form of columns and colonnettes, as well as pavements and wall coverings.
 There are also limited examples of reuse of antique columns in the Romanesque chapel of Saint-Nicolas in Die and in the colonnade of the cloister of the fortified Lérins Abbey on the Saint-Honorat island in the bay of Cannes.